Gate City Bank: History and leadership

-Executive Leadership

-Gillespie served as present of the bank until 1931 and as a member of the board of directors until 1937.
-In 1954, the bank named Albert Bergeson president after H.A.
-Thompson stepped down.
-Bergeson served on the board from 1930 to 1970.
-In 1966, the bank named John Whittlesey president, who was replaced by Dennis Unruh in 1982.
-In 1991, Bob Anderson becomes president and CEO.

 In 2000, the bank appointed Steven Swiontek President and Chief Executive Officer (CEO).
 He started with the bank in 1978 and under his leadership, the bank grew from 16 locations to 43 and from 148 employees to over 700.

 In 2019, Gate City Bank named Kevin Hanson the new president and CEO.
-Hanson was chief operating officer (COO) and had worked at Gate City Bank since 1983.
+Hanson was chief operating officer (COO) and has spent his entire career with Gate City Bank.